FedV: Privacy-Preserving Federated Learning over Vertically Partitioned Data: Evaluation

 \subsection{Experimental Setup}

-To evaluate the performance of \textit{FedV}, we train several popular ML models including linear regression, logistic regression, Taylor approximation based logistic regression, and linear SVM to classify several publicly available datasets from \textit{UCI Machine Learning Repository} \cite{dua2019uci}, including website \textit{phishing}\footnote{https://archive.ics.uci.edu/ml/datasets/Phishing+Websites}, \textit{ionosphere}\footnote{https://archive.ics.uci.edu/ml/datasets/Ionosphere}, landsat satellite (\textit{statlog})\footnote{https://archive.ics.uci.edu/ml/datasets/Statlog+(Landsat+Satellite)}, optical recognition of handwritten digits (\textit{optdigits})\footnote{https://archive.ics.uci.edu/ml/datasets/Optical+Recognition+of+Handwritten+Digits}, and \textit{MNIST} \cite{lecun2010mnist}.
+To evaluate the performance of \textit{FedV}, we train several popular ML models including linear regression, logistic regression, Taylor approximation based logistic regression, and linear SVM to classify several publicly available datasets from \textit{UCI Machine Learning Repository} \cite{dua2019uci}, including website \textit{phishing}, \textit{ionosphere}, landsat satellite, optical recognition of handwritten digits (\textit{optdigits}), and \textit{MNIST} \cite{lecun2010mnist}.
 Each dataset is partitioned vertically and equally according to the numbers of parties in all experiments.
 The number of attributes of these datasets is between 10 and 784, while the total number of sample instances is between 351 and 70000, and the details can be found in \tablename~\ref{tab:dataset} of Appendix~\ref{sec:app:data}.
 Note that we use the same underlying logic used by the popular \textit{Scikit-learn ML} library to handle multi-class classification models, we convert the multi-label datasets into binary label datasets, which is also the strategy used in the comparable literature \cite{hardy2017private}.